This page provides access to additional resources to help practitioners understand and use Tripod Beta.

 Tripod Beta: Guidance on using Tripod Beta in the investigation and analysis of incidents, accidents and business losses is the current manual on using the Tripod Beta methodology.

-Download the Tripod Beta primer for a free sample of the full manual.
+Download a free sample of the full manual.

 ISBN: 9780 8529 3728 0